Gurobi/gurobipy-pandas/docs/source/advanced.rst

 Adding Specialized Constraints
 ==============================

-``gurobipy-pandas`` helper methods currently only cover building linear and quadratic constraints.
+``gurobipy-pandas`` helper methods only cover building linear and quadratic constraints.
 In some cases you may need to build other constraint types, such as SOS or general constraints, using pandas series of variables or expressions.
-This page provides recommended recipes for such operations.
+This page provides recipes for these cases.

 Indicator Constraints
 ---------------------